Shiv Sena's culture in Maharashtra is same as RJD's in Bihar: Sushil Modi

 Patna, Nov 23: Viewing the biggest political twist in Maharashtra the Bihar Deputy Chief Minister and BJP leader Sushil Modi on Saturday said that Shiv Sena's culture in Maharashtra is same as RJD's in Bihar.

-Early morning on Saturday, Devendra Fadnavis was sworn in as the Chief Minister of Maharashtra and Ajit Pawar of the NCP as the deputy CM.
+Early morning on Saturday, Devendra Fadnavis was sworn in as the chief minister of Maharashtra and Ajit Pawar of the NCP as the deputy CM.

 An hour post the swearing-in ceremony, Sharad Pawar issued a statement that he did not endorse these developments.
 He said that the decision taken by Ajit Pawar was a person and the NCP neither supports or endorses it.